Major General (Res.) Doron Almog

-- Senior Research Fellow in Harvard University and the Washington Institute.
+- Senior Research Fellow at Harvard University and the Washington Institute

 Army Service Background:

 Major General Almog has a wide-ranging background of service in the IDF, including service and leadership in many of Israel’s battles, from serving as a soldier in the paratroopers’ brigade, until his position as Commander-in-Chief of the Israeli Southern Command (2000-2003).

 - Leading an operational task force in Tripoli in 1973 against the terrorists who murdered the Israeli sports team during the Munich Olympics.